5h3rr1ll/dotfiles-auto-sync/README.md

 This system uses macOS LaunchAgent to watch your dotfiles and automatically commit/push them to a git repository managed by [yadm](https://yadm.io/) (Yet Another Dotfiles Manager).

-**No more forgetting to commit your dotfiles!** Changes are automatically backed up when files are modified, plus hourly as a safety net.
+**No more forgetting to commit your dotfiles!** Changes are automatically backed up when files are modified, plus daily as a safety net.

 ## Why Use This?

 ✅ **Truly Automatic** - Set it and forget it.
-Your dotfiles are continuously backed up ✅ **Never Lose Configuration** - Every change is versioned in git ✅ **Instant Sync** - File changes trigger immediate backup ✅ **Safety Net** - Hourly backups even if file watch misses something ✅ **Zero Maintenance** - Runs silently in the background via LaunchAgent
+Your dotfiles are continuously backed up ✅ **Never Lose Configuration** - Every change is versioned in git ✅ **Instant Sync** - File changes trigger immediate backup ✅ **Safety Net** - Daily backups even if file watch misses something ✅ **Zero Maintenance** - Runs silently in the background via LaunchAgent

 ## Quick Start